DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/01-overview-nodrupal.md

 - Group the words according to an organizational framework, such as SMACSS.
 - Write the pseudo-code for your styles.
 - Convert the pseduo-code to a prototype, using a CSS (grid) framework.
+- Opt for many small files to avoid version control conflicts when refactoring.
 - Iterate and improve in the browser.

 ---------------------------------------